 Will our heroic companions thwart those dastardly plans of the evil sorcerer Munkar?
 Can Deathstalker rescue the fair Princess?
 Will Kaira find a shirt?

-Rick Hill does a decent job as the hero and can certainly flourish a sword well, Playboy Playmate Barbi Benton does what one can do with the damsel in distress part, Lana Clarkson suits the Amazonian friend role and was certainly a trooper to put up with her costume or lack thereof, but the stand out is Richard Brooker as Oghris as he is just so much fun to watch and whose character is easily the most interesting, also anybody who wear that ridiculous midriff baring armor and not crack up laughing is okay by me.
+Rick Hill does a decent job as the hero and can certainly flourish a sword well, Playboy Playmate Barbi Benton does what one can do with the damsel in distress part, Lana Clarkson suits the Amazonian friend role and was certainly a trooper to put up with her costume or lack thereof, but the stand out is Richard Brooker as Oghris as he is just so much fun to watch and whose character is easily the most interesting, also anybody who wears that ridiculous midriff-baring armour and not crack up laughing is okay by me.
 I certainly look forward to checking out Deathstalker II.

 Not the classiest entry in the Barbarian/Fantasy genre but I found it quite entertaining, the leads were fun the women were gorgeous and if they had left out a few of those sexual assault moments this could be a real gem.